By Lauren Nagel

 The concepts covered in this article, brushless motor poles and motor Kv, are two concepts that are key for understanding the properties and performance of BLDC motors.
 Knowing how to interpret these numbers can help you choose the best motor for your drone or electric aircraft and improve your performance and efficiency.
 Efficiency is directly related to flight time, payload and range, so this information is very valuable.

-If you would like to be able to measure the number of poles in your motor and your motor’s Kv automatically, we suggest checking out the Series 1520 Thrust Stand and the Series 1580/1585 Test Stands.
-As mentioned in the article, their software comes with pre-written scripts for automatically calculating both of these values.
-Saving you valuable time while offering more opportunities to characterize your motor.
+If you would like to be able to measure the number of poles in your motor and your motor’s Kv automatically, we suggest checking out our motor testing tools:

 If you have any questions about the contents of this article, don’t hesitate to leave us a comment and we will be sure to respond.